0x84f/osu-wiki/news/2023/2023-03-01-osumonthly-8.md

 ### LeFeraille's animation

-A wonderful discovery this month is [LeFeraille's youtube channel](https://www.youtube.com/channel/UC8fLmUUi8wyT4dopcIEybpA) and its great and funny animations.
+A wonderful discovery this month is [LeFeraille's YouTube channel](https://www.youtube.com/channel/UC8fLmUUi8wyT4dopcIEybpA), and it's great and funny animations.
 In particular this month, a video called ["Pippi is a tournament player"](https://www.youtube.com/watch?v=FpyaQE_J548) of 4 minutes featuring Pippi and Default, two friends playing osu! and discussing tournaments, all simmering with references and jokes.
 So if you have four minutes to dedicate to this little creator, don't hesitate to go and have a look at what he does!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/FpyaQE_J548" allowfullscreen></iframe>